fjwright/Run-REDUCE/README.md

 * Add a switch to load SPECFN to the Limit template.
 * Do not check for missing input when saving template output using the Edit button.
+* V1.34 Add a lower keyboard to PopupKeyboard providing access to elementary functions.
+Add buttons to enable spelling out Greek letters etc. in English and to switch trig functions between radians and degrees.
+Auto-hide the keyboard so that the text insertion point is unambiguous.  **Still need to arrange to load the trigd package as appropriate.**